Tommy-Sun/nifty/README.md

 # NiFTy
 A Non-Fungible Token (NFT) marketplace.
-Checkout it out live at [https://nifty-three.vercel.app/](https://nifty-three.vercel.app/)
+Checkout it out live at [https://nifty-three.vercel.app/](https://nifty-three.vercel.app/) (Not yet mobile friendly)

 ## Description
 This is a decentralized platform in which users can upload, buy, and sell visual-based NFT's as pieces of art.
 The Smart Contract is also included in the project and, if interested, may be deployed with the instructions in the deploy.js file.